Cameron Project

 • Excellent infrastructure including year round road access to the property from a

-highway and powerlines within 20 km
+highway and powerline within 20 km

 • Large land package with considerable exploration upside potential